Dr. Heather E. McGregor

 Former Graduate Research Assistant & Technical Lead

-Benjamin is a Master of Education candidate and a high school teacher of history, biology, mathematics, French and English.
-His classroom practice fuels his research interests, which lie at the crossroad of digital history, user experience design and inquiry-based learning.
-Benjamin is a computer design and programming enthusiast, who loves to connect curious learners with accessible autodidactic resources.
+Benjamin is a high school teacher of design, history, biology, mathematics, French, and English.
+His classroom practice fuels his research interests, which lie at the crossroad of digital history, user experience design, and inquiry-based learning.
+Benjamin is a computer programming enthusiast, who loves to connect curious learners with accessible autodidactic resources.
 He is impressed with the notions of constructivism, which are consonant with his ever-changing teaching philosophy and worldview.
-Benjamin joined the SSHEAN team in 2021 hoping to reinvest his studies in history, ecology and education—as well as his keen interest in all things digital.
+Benjamin joined the SSHEAN team in 2021 hoping to reinvest his studies in history, ecology, and education—as well as his keen interest in all things digital.
+He returned to the classroom after successfully defending his Master of Education thesis.